Tandrial/AI-SE-Bsc/Projekte/README.md

 		› Write some documentation for your standard library, explaining what each of the functions do.
 		› Write some example programs using your standard library, for users to learn from.
 		› Write some test cases for each of the functions in your standard library.

+## Java

+	LED-Engine - 3D Engine written for a 12x12 LED-Board